 Problem

 SQL Server can store a large volume of data in relational formats which is great for the business, but business users and developers also have needs to store documentation and information related to the SQL Server objects.
-One way to do this is to use Extended Properties which allows you to save information about the objects such as what it's for, specific formats like phone format, date format, description of objects, URLs, website links and so on.
-In this tip we will show how we can add Extended Properties.
+One way to do this is to use Extended Properties, which allows you to save information about the objects such as what it’s for, specific formats like phone format, date format, description of objects, URLs, website links, etc. In this tip, we will show how to add Extended Properties.

 Solution